AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/adobeconnect-integration.md

 ---

-# Adobe Connect integration {#adobe-connect-integration}
+# Adobe Connect integration

-As a learner you can consume virtual class room courses using Adobe Connect if your company integrates Adobe Connect with your Captivate Prime account.&nbsp;Contact the administrator of your company&nbsp;if you are unable to use Adobe Connect.
+As a learner you can consume virtual class room courses using Adobe Connect if your company integrates Adobe Connect with your Captivate Prime account.
+Contact the administrator of your company if you are unable to use Adobe Connect.

 ## Consume Adobe Connect virtual classroom courses {#consumeadobeconnectvirtualclassroomcourses}